Connector Config File Reference

 File Location

-AxonFlow looks for config files in this order:
+AxonFlow searches for the config file in this order:

 AXONFLOW_CONFIG_FILEenvironment variable (if set)./axonflow.yaml(current directory)./config/axonflow.yaml/etc/axonflow/axonflow.yaml